D and DR Divisional News

 Scheduling of Hearings

-5-10 minute motion hearings, including motions to withdraw capias and petitions to seal and expunge, are heard Monday and Thursday at 9:30 a.m. and may be set without the permission of the JA.
-Any motion needing more than 10 minutes of hearing time may be set by contacting the JA at the divisional email address at cad-divisiond@pbcgov.org to request hearing time.
+5-10 minute motion hearings, including motions to withdraw capias and petitions to seal and expunge, are heard Monday, Tuesday and Thursday at 9:30 a.m. and may be set without the permission of the JA by filing a notice of hearing with the Clerk.
+Any motion needing more than 15 minutes of hearing time may be set by contacting the JA at the divisional email address at cad-divisiond@pbcgov.org to request hearing time.
 (See Divisional Instructions).
 Please be sure to file the proposed Order to Seal/Expunge with the Petition so that the Clerk will have it at the hearing.

 Note: Please be sure to check our Suspension Calendar frequently as it is subject to change.